Schellenberg Wittmer Ltd

 Lorenza Ferrari Hofer

-Lorenza Ferrari Hofer is a Partner in our Intellectual Property and Life Sciences Groups.
-She specializes in intellectual property, unfair competition, data law and contract law.
-She has profound knowledge in respect of the development, licensing and distribution of technology products, among others therapeutic and food products.
+Lorenza Ferrari Hofer is a Partner in our Intellectual Property Group and co-heads our Life Sciences Group.
+She specializes in Dispute Resolution, intellectual property, unfair competition, data law and contract law.
+She has profound knowledge in respect of the development, manufacture, licensing and distribution of technology products, among others therapeutic, food products and automotive technologies.
 Also, she has broad experience in media, advertising, marketing and sponsoring matters.
 Her life sciences practice also includes regulatory matters and product liability defense.
 Lorenza Ferrari Hofer advises her clients on intellectual property related deals and transactions and represents them in legal proceedings in front of Swiss courts, arbitral tribunals and administrative authorities.
 Experience \tAdvising leading car manufacturer in the launch and maintenance of e-cars and related support services in Switzerland \tAssisting medical device leader in the set-up of EMEA distribution chain after EU-CH MRA expiry \tRepresented major manufacturers of metal-on-metal hip prostheses in product liability proceedings \tCo-represented Sosei in the acquisition of Idorsia's Asian business \tAssisted in Kinarus reverse takeover of listed company Project Holding \tAssisted manufacturer of telecom solutions against NPE's claims \tAssisting Gilde Healthcare on the acquisition of a majority of the shareholding of Swiss Dental Solutions AG

 Elliott Geisinger